grain-lang/grain/stdlib/number.md

 e : Number
 ```

-Eulers Number represented as a Number value.
+Euler's number represented as a Number value.

 ## Operations